Sachin10-05/Calendar_class_in_c_sharp/README.md

 ## Description
 This application is built using below mentioned tech stacks and moreover it is based on  `C# OOPs Concept`.
-Also this rpoject been created using Visual Studio 2022.
+Also this poject been created using Visual Studio 2022.

 ## Topics covered: